majestic53/nesl/docs/main.md

+This project emulates the original NES hardware with enough accuracy to run most common games, while being performant and natively compilable on Linux, MacOS and Windows.

 ### Project Architecture

 This project is built around a common bus, allowing the various subsystems to communicate with each other: